Neural-Systems-at-UIO/nutil/docs/QuantifierRun.rst

 **Python plots**
 -----------------
 Nutil v0.8.0 has a new automatic plotting feature.
-This will work if Python is installed on the computer (in addition to several Python packages such as numpy, pandas and matplotlib), with the Python.exe selecting in the Nutil File --> Settings.
+This will work if Python is installed on the computer, with the Python.exe selecting in Nutil through: File --> Settings.
+It is also necessary to install the following Python packages on your computer: numpy, pandas and matplotlib.

 **Warnings and error messages**
 --------------------------------